wdv4758h/pypy-extradoc/blog/draft/stm-apr2012.rst

 And...

-...a bit thank you to everyone who contributed some money to support this!
+...a big thank you to everyone who contributed some money to support this!
 As you see on the PyPy_ site, we got more than 6700$ so far in only 5 or 6 weeks.
 Thanks to that, my contract started last Monday, and I am now paid a small salary via the `Software Freedom Conservancy`_